-In Finland, many processes, including mining, municipal wastewater treatment, urban runoff, agriculture, forestry and peat extraction, lead to nitrogen and/or heavy metal loads to recipient water bodies.
+In Finland, many processes, including mining, municipal wastewater treatment, urban runoff, agriculture, forestry, and peat extraction, lead to nitrogen and/or heavy metal loads to recipient water bodies.
 Often it is not cost-effective to build active water treatment units for many of these operations.
-This is true e.g. for mining operations (especially after mine closure), municipalities producing small amounts of wastewater (e.g. in holiday resorts), urban runoffs, peat extraction and agriculture.
-When active treatment options are not economically feasible, passive treatment options like constructed wetlands, bioreactors, moss pools can be (and in part are already) used to treat the water in a cost efficient manner.
+This is true e.g. for mining operations (especially after mine closure), municipalities producing small amounts of wastewater (e.g. in holiday resorts), urban runoffs, peat extraction, and agriculture.
+When active treatment options are not economically feasible, passive treatment options like constructed wetlands, bioreactors, moss pools can be (and in part are already) used to treat the water in a cost-efficient manner.
 However, individual passive treatment options often cannot remove all contaminants in the water with the same purification efficiency.
 Eg. some applications are efficient in phosphorus removal, but do not remove nitrogen well enough.
-By combining different passive treatment modules, it would be possible to build hybrid water purification systems that are individually designed and optimized to each target place, taking into account the quality of the water to be treated as well as the state of the receiving water body.
+By combining different passive treatment modules, it would be possible to build hybrid water purification systems that are individually designed and optimized for each targeted place, taking into account the quality of the water to be treated as well as the state of the receiving water body.

 Project aim and task:

 The project aims to plan and construct such hybrid passive water treatment systems that allow year-round removal of nitrogen and heavy metals from waters in arctic conditions by combining existing knowledge about the individual modules and to test the hybrid treatment systems in selected pilot applications.
 Based on the obtained knowledge, a tool for sizing and constructing hybrid passive treatment systems will be created.

 The project is divided into 4 work packages: